jwcasement/libsbmlwrapper/README.md

 libsbmlwrapper
 ==============

-A wrapper for SWIG generated R libSBML bindings
+A wrapper for SWIG generated R bindings for libSBML